byronka/minum/docs/size_comparison_to_javalin.md

 used [cloc](https://github.com/AlDanial/cloc/) for lines-of-code calculations.

-Javalin is 53 times the size of Minum when you take its dependencies into account.
+[Javalin](https://javalin.io/) is 77 times the size of Minum when you take its dependencies into account.

 Why did I pick on Javalin?